HzaRashid/CIFAR-10_practice/README.md

 The goal of this project is to build a [Convolutional Neural Network](https://towardsdatascience.com/a-comprehensive-guide-to-convolutional-neural-networks-the-eli5-way-3bd2b1164a53) to identify the 10 classes of images.

-- First time using a deep-learning library -- keras with tensorflow backend.
-The CIFAR-10 dataset is a great place to start since it is one of the more general datasets out there.
+- This was my first time using a deep-learning library -- keras with tensorflow backend.
+The CIFAR-10 dataset is a great place to start since it is one of the more general datasets out there, and the data is already organized so most of the time spent on the project goes to optimizing the model.

 - After 50 epochs with the Adam optimizer, the model acheived an accuracy of 85.030%.
 However, it overfitted the data within 12-15 epochs.
 - After 50 epochs with the SGD optimizer (learning rate: 0.001, momentum: 0.8), the model acheived an accuracy of 79.530%.